KimLizDavis/FitbitXmasTimer/README.md

-# FitbitXmasTimer
+# Count Down to Christmas Fitbit App.

-Code for my Fitbit app: Countdown to Christmas.
+Code for my Fitbit app: Xmas Timer.

 This is my first Fitbit app.
 It displays the number of days counting down until next Christmas.
 On Christmas day, it will display a festive message!
 The code is written in JavaScript, and is available in the Fitbit App Gallery under the name `Xmas Timer`.